 - My talents were more about preparation.
-I’m fairly sure that Rand and Linda thought I was insane with the amount of gear I’d carry for a day ski.
+I’m fairly sure that Rand and Linda thought I was insane with the amount of gear I’d carry for a day.
 I always imagined having to spend an unplanned night out and wanted to have multiple options for survival.
 I even considered how I could “save” my lesser prepared partners.
 The truth is I’m that odd guy that LIKES to ski with a pack.
 I was also the compass guy, correcting Rand’s heading on the rare occasion when his instincts weren’t precise.

 - Linda is an accomplished nurse.
 She brought rationality and prudence to the whole operation.
-“Hey guys…remember it’s only December…how thick do you think that ice is?”
+“Hey guys, remember it’s only December.
+How thick do you think that ice is?”
 She also would monitor our turn-around time, which Rand and I were known to stretch.

 When we got to Barton’s road it was 1:15.
-At this point, I think we knew we’d never get to where we’d need to be by 2pm – our turn around time.
-But this was the exciting part and we certainly weren’t turning around before 2.
+At this point, I think we knew we’d never get to where we’d need to be by 2pm — our turn around time.
+But this was the exciting part and we certainly weren’t turning around yet.
 We arrived at the place that came to be known as the “point of no-return.”
 At 2250′ there is a steep drop into the upper reaches of the headwaters of Raymond Brook.
 Dropping that edge quickly takes you down 400 feet.
 After that point, it’s much shorter to continue forward than to back track up that steep slope.

 MISTAKE 2: We didn’t honor our turn around time.
 At 2pm, we sensed we were close to the edge.
 At 2:20 we came to the ledge that was the point of no-return.
 And we went for it.

 MISTAKE 3: Each skier didn’t make an individual decision about his/her abilities to handle the terrain.
-When we came to the edge, Rand and I ruthlessly snagged our lines and took off.
+When we came to the edge, Rand and I ruthlessly snagged lines and took off.
 We’d left Linda at the top, struggling to find an angle through the trees she could handle.
 She ultimately got down the pitch, but did a lot of side stepping.
 By the time we got to Raymond Brook, we knew that remaining daylight was going to be an issue.
 We hoped that after we cleared the steepest part, Linda would get more comfortable and we’d start making better time.

-While I was concerned for our group, I was secretly having a great time.
+While I was concerned for our group, I was actually having a great time.
 It was perfectly clear and very cold.
 The stars were out, but no moon.
 I’ve got good vision in low light and I wasn’t having any problem determining which way to go.
 Also I’m a good enough skier that I don’t feel the need to see my feet to ski.
 My heart was pounding from the exertion and I was warm and almost content.

 MISTAKE 6: We didn’t have a headlamp.
 Yikes.
 This is a lesson that has never left me.
 Don’t go ANYWHERE without a headlamp.
 To compound the issue, Rand’s skis were WHITE.
 We spent 20 minutes, looking for a white ski, in deep snow with matches.
 Eventually, Linda found it.

 By 9pm the terrain had flattened to the point where we knew we were down in the river valley.
 At this elevation, we were making a serious racket punching through the crust.
 Eventually we saw a light in the distance and skied to it.
-It was the parking lot of the Riverwood, where we had left our car.
+It was the parking lot of The Riverwood, where we had left our car.
 We put our skis in the car and headed in for a beer.